vashisthabhinav/DSA_Coding/README.md

-# LeetCode
+# DSA
-I have added my solutions of the LeetCode problems which I have solved in this repository.
+I have added my solutions of the DSA problems which I have solved in this repository.